• Skip to main content

 Comments to the table:

-• At the end of 2019, the Group Management Team consisted of eight persons including the President.
-The President and two other members of the Group Management Team were employed by the Parent Company and four members were employed by a subsidiary and one member was partly employed by the Parent Company and partly by a US subsidiary.
+• At the end of 2018, the Group Management Team consisted of eight persons including the President.
+The President and three other members of the Group Management Team were employed by the Parent Company, three members were employed by a subsidiary and one member was partly employed by the Parent Company and partly by a US subsidiary.

 • Variable salary pertains to accruals charged to the consolidated income statement during the year for short term and long term incentive programs.